Kartiksandy/Data-Lake-House/README.md

 Conclusion
 The Realtime Lakehouse system is a robust setup for real-time data processing and storage.
 The combination of Docker, Kafka, MinIO, and Spark provides a scalable and efficient architecture.
 The provided screenshots offer a clear view of the system's configuration and operation.

+Conclusion
+The Realtime Lakehouse system is a robust setup for real-time data processing and storage.
+The combination of Docker, Kafka, MinIO, and Spark provides a scalable and efficient architecture.
+The provided screenshots offer a clear view of the system's configuration and operation.